FireFly Analytics LogoFireFly Analytics

 WebSocket Support

 Real-time features like terminal sessions and language server protocol require WebSocket connections.
-The Go proxy provides full bidirectional WebSocket proxying.
+The Go proxy provides full bidirectional WebSocket proxying, using the same session cookie for authentication.

 WebSocket Proxy Flow